Skip to main content

 Test the openBalena server

-To confirm that everything is running correctly, try a simple request from the local machine to the server:
+To confirm that everything is running correctly, try a simple request from the local machine to the server after registering its CA certificate(s) with the host:

 Congratulations!
 The openBalena server is up and running.
-The next step is to setup the local machine to use the server, provision a device and deploy a small project.
+The next step is to setup your local machine to use this server, provision a device and deploy a small project.

 Linux: